RSIA-LIESMARS-WHU/LSHBOX/README.md

 LSHBOX-0.6
 ==========
-##An Open Source C++ Toolbox of Locality-Sensitive Hashing for Large Scale Image Retrieval
+##A C++ Toolbox of Locality-Sensitive Hashing for Large Scale Image Retrieval

 ###Chapter 1 - Introduce